sajjadafzal/vue-electron-template/README.md

 ### Getting Started

-Clone this repository, install dependencies and run preview using `yarn run dev`.
+Clone this repository, install dependencies and run preview using `npm run dev`.

 ```bash
 # Clone this repository